NCAS-CMS/cf-python/docs/source/tutorial.rst

 **Domain**
 ----------

-The :ref:`domain of the CF data model <CF-data-model>` is *not* a construct, but is defined collectively by various other metadata constructs included in the field construct.
-It is represented by the `cf.Domain` class.
-The domain instance may be accessed with the `~Field.domain` attribute, or `~Field.get_domain` method, of the field construct.
+The :ref:`domain of the CF data model <CF-data-model>` is defined collectively by various other metadata constructs.
+It is represented by the `Domain` class.
+A domain construct may exist indpendently, or is accessed from a field construct with its `~Field.domain` attribute, or `~Field.get_domain` method.

 .. code-block:: python
    :caption: *Get the domain, and inspect it.*